Babylon | Bitcoin-Powered PoS Chain Security Protocol

 Summary of Steps

-- Access the BTC Staking Dashboard
+- Visit the BTC staking dashboard

-- Connect a compatible wallet
+- Connect a supported wallet

 - Select a Finality Provider